Navid-Rahman/Meals-App-Flutter/README.md

 ## State Management
 The app uses Riverpod for state management, with the following providers:

-- **favouriteMealsProvider**: Manages the list of user-favourite meals.
+- **favouriteMealsProvider**: Manages the list of user-favorite meals.
 - **filtersProvider**: Manages the selected meal filters.
 - **mealsProvider**: Provides the list of meals available in the app.
 - **filteredMealProvider**: Provides the filtered list of meals based on the selected filters.